Banaadir: Population

 Although by far the smallest administrative region in Somalia, the region has the largest population, estimated at 1,650,227 (including 369,288 IDPs) in 2014.
 The 1,650,227 (as of 2014) residents of Benaadir are 50.7% female and come from 303,021 households.
 The Banaadir region hosts the highest percentage of internally displaced persons in Somalia because of its relative safety, economic opportunities and availability of resources.

 Districts

-The Banaadir region consists of seventeen districts.
-Warta Nabada District was previously known as Wardhigley District until it was officially renamed in 2012.
-Kahda District was formed in 2013 and is still absent from most maps..:
+The Banaadir region currently consists of twenty districts following the establishment of Darusalam, Garasbaley, and Gubadley districts in 2024.
+Previously, the region consisted of seventeen districts.
+Warta Nabada District was formerly known as Wardhigley District until it was officially renamed in 2012.
+Kahda District was established in 2013 and was absent from many older maps.